Trump Taunts North Korea Over Missile Test, But U.S. Policy Remains Unclear

 Global action is required to stop a global threat.
 Any country that hosts North Korean guest workers, provides any economic or military benefits, or fails to fully implement UN Security Council resolutions is aiding and abetting a dangerous regime.
 All nations should publicly demonstrate to North Korea that there are consequences to their pursuit of nuclear weapons.

-The U.S. and South Korean militaries also conducted their own show of force on Tuesday, firing “deep strike” precisions missiles into South Korean waters on Wednesday.
-“The launch continues to demonstrate that North Korea poses a threat to the United States and our allies,” said Dana White, a Pentagon spokeswoman.
+The U.S. and South Korean militaries also conducted their own show of force on Tuesday, firing “deep strike” precision missiles into South Korean waters on Wednesday.
+“The launch continues to demonstrate that North Korea poses a threat to the United States and our allies,” said Dana White, a Pentagon spokesperson.
 “Together with the Republic of Korea, we conducted a combined exercise to show our precision fire capability.”

 North Korean state media followed up on Wednesday with a report about Kim “feasting his eyes” on the ICBM.
 It said Kim urged his scientists to “frequently send big and small ‘gift packages’ to the Yankees,” apparently referring to continued missile tests.

 Trump has several options, but as the New York Times reports, they’re all risky.
 He can step up sanctions and increase the U.S. military presence off the Korean Peninsula, but he’s already tried that, and apparently it didn’t deter Kim.
-Trump was already set to meet with world leaders later this week at the G-20, and he’s expected to pressure them to back stricter United Nations sanctions on North Korea – and to urge President Xi Jinping to do more to rein in China’s neighbor.
+Trump was already set to meet with world leaders later this week at the G-20, and he’s expected to pressure them to back stricter U.N. sanctions on North Korea — and to urge President Xi Jinping to do more to rein in China’s neighbor.
 China’s “heavy move” might include cutting exports of essential goods like oil to North Korea, reducing imports, and barring Chinese tourists from entering the country.
 But China has already disappointed several U.S. presidents when it comes to North Korea, and there are internal disagreements about whether a nuclear-armed Pyongyang or a unified Korea is a bigger problem for Beijing.

 Then there are the two most extreme options: on one end, launching a preemptive strike if North Korea tries another missile test, and on the other, attempting to negotiate with Pyongyang.
-Euan Graham, director of the International Security Program at Sydney’s Lowy Institute, tells CNN that while new South Korean President Moon Jae-in is in favor of diplomatic engagement, other nations will likely find that unacceptable “for the time being.”
+Euan Graham, director of the International Security Program at Sydney’s Lowy Institute, tells CNN that while new South Korean president Moon Jae-in is in favor of diplomatic engagement, other nations will likely find that unacceptable “for the time being.”
 A military strike is “untenable,” as it could instigate a retaliatory action from Pyongyang that would kill millions in Seoul.

 “The inevitable end point will be that we do live with a nuclear North Korea with long-range missiles in some form and it is only a matter of time until that bitter pill is swallowed in Washington,” he said. “(Either way) we’ve got no doubt a rocky road for the remainder of this year.”